Biogeochemical simulation naming protocol

 GBR4_H2p0_B3p0_Cq2p_Dhnd – Identical to GBR4_H2p0_B3p0_Cq2b_Dhnd except with Pre-Industrial loads.

-GBR4_H2p0_B3p0_Cq2b_Dra2 – 2nd application of BGC data assimilation that is being used for GBR report card 8.
+GBR4_H2p0_B3p0_Cq2b_Dra2 – 2nd application of BGC data assimilation that was used for GBR Report Card 8.